raspdevpy/ccdoc/guide/CodeReferences/ref.v2_components.md

 * Containers can hold up to 40 components (i.e text, gallery,...) at max.
 * Total text content length in the message cannot exceed 4000

-#### Section structure
+#### Section
-Section allows you to add a text + image + button together inside a container.
+Sections allow you to add text, along with a thumbnail or button inside a container.
 A section should contain at least one text and one accessory (image or button).
 If you are putting this inside a container and want *only* the thumbnail to be a spoiler, use {spoiler:yes} inside the section.
-The structure is:
 ```
 {section:
 	{text: any text inside the section}